chrismgonzalez/Essence/readme.md

     npm install

-    gulp

 This project is in active development.
-I will be updating this set of files as its uses grow.
-I hope to add functionality for more gulp files and workflows.

 If you would like to become an open source contributor to Essence, please message me.